Weightlifting at the 2010 Commonwealth Games – Women's 48 kg

 The Women's 48 kg weightlifting event was the lightest women's event at the competition, limiting competitors to a maximum of 48 kilograms of body mass.
-The competition took place on 4 October at 14:00 and was the first Weightlifting event to conclude.
-The event took place at the Jawaharlal Nehru Stadium.

 Nigerian Augustina Nwaokolo won the first gold medal of the Games, setting a new Games record of 175 kg after lifting 77 kg in the snatch and 98 kg in the clean and jerk.

 Athletes

 10 lifters were selected for the games.